AminSahebi/OLED_SSH1106_I2C/README.md

 Note that the dimension of the SSH1106 driver must be set to 132X72 to make it work! interestingly dimension of 128X64 doesn't work and the OLED will be turn into a whole dummy screen!

+Add this project to your pcio SDK examples and you are good to go building the project within the pico SDK examples:

+In the main root directory add:
+CmakeLists.txt

+add_subdirectory(pico-ssh1106-test)

+create a directory in the examples named: pico-ssh1106-test

+clone this repository into that folder and note that the name of the cloned folder must be the same as the one in the CMakeLists.txt file in the previous step.